-The above will form the basis of the content for the Patient-Centred Care Project (PCCP) Presentation that you will present to you peers and an evaluator during the morning of the Thursday Week 3 Academic Session (10:30-12:00).
+The above will form the basis of the content for the PCCP presentation that you will give to your peers and an evaluator during the morning of the Thursday of Week 3 academic session (10:30 - 12:00).
 You will have 10 minutes to present your project and 5 minutes for questions.
-Marks are awarded for presentation and content.
+Marks are awarded for presentation and content (Appendix E).
 Sample projects are available on Osler.
-As needed, you should consider taking the 1 day (2 clinics) preparation time during week 2 of the block.
-You need to schedule time with your preceptor to review your PCCP before Week 3 Thursday (they need to complete an evaluation form).
+As needed, consider taking your 1-day (2 clinics) preparation time during Week 2 of the block.
+Book a time to review your PCCP with your preceptor before Thursday of Week 3 (your preceptor will need to complete an evaluation form).